Indian Trail Water Restrictions 2026

 Citations begin May 15, 2026 (Stage 2 rates effective May 16, 2026)🏠 HOA Rules During Restrictions

 North Carolina HOA law (NCGS §47F-3-121 plus G.S.
 143-355.2) prohibits HOAs from fining residents for dormant or brown lawns during active mandatory drought restrictions.
-Union County Water Stage 2 supersedes HOA covenants requiring lawn watering outside the assigned 3-day schedule.
+Union County Water Stage 2 supersedes HOA covenants requiring lawn watering outside the assigned two-day schedule.

 If your homeowners association sends a violation notice for a dormant or brown lawn during the current restriction period, respond in writing citing the applicable law and include a copy of the Union County Water's current restriction order.
 Most HOAs will rescind the notice once they are made aware of the legal protections in place.
 If the issue persists, contact your county’s code enforcement division for assistance.